chhuang-one/sqxclib/doc/schema-builder-static.md

 * field 'name' is used to specify the column name.
 * field 'offset' is used to specify the offset of the field in the structure.
 * field 'bit_field' is used to specify attributes such as primary key, usually starting with SQB, see [SqColumn](SqColumn.md).
+* field 'foreign' is NULL-terminated array for setting referenced table, columns, ON DELETE action and ON UPDATE action.
+It uses empty string "" to separate columns and ON DELETE action.

+field 'foreign' has more details in the section **About the field SqColumn::foreign**.

 **C99 designated initializer**

 e.g. use C99 designated initializer to define table and column in schema_v1.